CuzzoLabs/WalkersAudit/README.md

 # Note

-When cloning this repo, you will need to use the `--recursive` flag to correct include all submodules.
+When cloning this repo, you will need to use the `--recursive` flag to correctly include all submodules.

 # Token Distribution